 The effect of vagus nerve stimulation on the EEG is complicated because of the different fiber types within the nerve.
 Early animal experiments indicated that C fiber activation produced desynchronization and vagus nerve stimulation effectiveness was proportional to the degree of C fiber recruitment.
 This was contradicted by rat experiments that demonstrated that the vagus nerve stimulation effect is independent of C fiber function (Woodbury and Woodbury 1990; Krahl et al 2001), and vagus nerve stimulation-induced slow hyperpolarization of cortical pyramidal cells diminishes with activation of C fibers (Zagon and Kemeny 2000).
 Electrophysiologic recordings of the human vagus nerve during vagus nerve stimulation implantation have provided complimentary evidence that the human vagus nerve stimulation effect is through A and B fibers only (Koo et al 2001a).
 Overall, the data based on fiber type recruitment are discordant and do not readily lend itself to an explanation of the efficacy of vagus nerve stimulation.

 The nucleus of the solitary tract and the locus coeruleus are brainstem structures that each may have a role in the antiepileptic effect of vagus nerve stimulation.
 Increases in GABA transmission or decreases in glutamate transmission in the mediocaudal nucleus of the solitary tract reduce the severity of limbic motor seizures in rats (Walker et al 1999).
 Thus, the balance of excitation and inhibition within the nucleus of the solitary tract may affect seizure susceptibility.
 The locus coeruleus is indirectly connected to the nucleus of the solitary tract and has been found to have an increased discharge rate in rats during vagus nerve stimulation (Groves et al 2005).
-Although the changes within the locus coeruleus during vagus nerve stimulation are not known, chemical ablation of the locus coeruleus appears to attenuate the seizure suppressing effect of vagus nerve stimulation (Krahl et al 1998).
+Although the changes within the locus coeruleus during vagus nerve stimulation are not known, chemical ablation of the locus coeruleus attenuates the seizure suppressing effect of vagus nerve stimulation (Krahl et al 1998).
 This is consistent with the recognized antiepileptic effect of norepinephrine and may be a more downstream neurochemical mechanism (Fornai et al 2011).
+The hippocampus is one potential downstream location, and vagus nerve stimulation efficacy in a rodent model of limbic epilepsy has been found to be dependent on vagus nerve stimulation’s increase to hippocampal norepinephrine concentration (Raedt et al 2011).
+This furthers the support for this anti-seizure mechanism for vagus nerve stimulation.

 Evoked potential recordings have shown a major pathway from the nucleus of the solitary tract to the intralaminar and ventroposterior thalamus via the parabrachial nucleus (Dell and Olson 1951).
 As measured by [O-15]water PET, vagus nerve stimulation produces regional cerebral blood flow changes within the thalamus bilaterally that correlate to changes in seizure frequency (Henry et al 1999).
 This increase in thalamic activity is the most consistent finding among the other rCBF and functional MRI studies of chronic vagus nerve stimulation.
 (Narayanan et al 2002; Henry et al 2004).
 A perfusion SPECT study found significant correlations between right amygdalar and hippocampal perfusion changes and seizure control (Van Laere et al 2002).